 The Carlton, Cook, Lake, and St. Louis Community Health Board (CHB) is aware of the internal control situation and is in continuous review of the Board's operations.
 The CHB staff has built in additional checks and balances through the Mitchell-Humphrey Financial System to make sure that every expense and revenue is correctly coded, and has a policy to support these additional workflows.
 The CHB Director provides review and oversight of all financial transactions and the St. Louis County (SLC) Auditor's staff communicates with the CHB Finance Specialist and CHB Director if any expense or revenue irregularities are noted.
-CHB Regional Grant Coordinators and the agency Executive Director review all grant invoices prior to submission for payment.
+CHB Regional Grant Coordinators and the agency director review all grant invoices prior to submission for payment.
 The CHB continues to work with SLC Auditor's staff to review staff travel expense policy and practice, to ensure that best practices are used by staff in submission of invoices, as well as in administrative review of these invoices.
 County public health leaders and program staff are re-oriented to expense policy and practices at least on a yearly basis.
 Expense reimbursement guidelines are also included in county and other organizational contracts.

-With the anticipated retirement of the CHB Executive Director in early 2019, a key component of orientation for the new CHB Executive Director will a review of the Federal rules and Uniform Guidance which apply to the CHB as a recipient of federal grant funding, as well as a thorough review of our previous single audit results and corrective actions (including those for segregation of duties).
+With the new director Susan Michels coming on board in March of 2020, she reviewed the federal rules and Uniform Guidance which apply to the CHB as a recipient of federal grant funding, as well as reviewed our previous single audit results and corrective actions (including those for segregation of duties).